-Fact: Although erectile dysfunction is more common in older men, it can affect men of any age.
+Fact: Although erectile dysfunction (ED) is more common in older men, it can affect men of any age.
 Medical conditions such as obesity, diabetes, kidney disease, high blood, or heart disease can increase a man’s risk of developing ED.

 Myth: It’s just part of the aging process.

 Fact: There is nothing normal about having ED at any age.
 Like any other medical condition, ED is a condition that can impact a man’s overall well-being.
 Whether the man is 40 years old or 90 years old, ED should be treated the same.
 If you or someone you know is experiencing symptoms of ED, it is time to schedule an appointment with the doctor to make sure there is no underlying condition causing it.

 Myth: Smoking and drinking do not contribute to erectile dysfunction.